0m

 Which Dead Sea beach in Israel has natural mud?

-Is Ein Gedi Beach open?
+Is the former Ein Gedi Spa Beach open?

 How long should you stay in Dead Sea water?